Make a Third-Party Claim to Controlled Goods CPR 85.4

 template

-The bailiff is not liable to the owner of controlled goods unless he had notice the goods are the not the debtor's
+The bailiff is not responsible to the owner of controlled goods unless they were informed that the goods do not belong to the debtor.

 Paragraph 63 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 states: